benbranyon/slsc-splash/wp-content/plugins/wp-smushit/readme.txt

 - Super Smush - Optimize images up to 2x more than regular with our multi-pass lossy compression.
 - Lossless Compression – Strip unused data and compress images without affecting image quality.
 - Lazy Load - Defer offscreen images with the flip of a switch.
-- Bulk Smush – Optimize & compress unlimited images with one click.
+- Bulk Smush - Optimize & compress images in bulk with one click.
-- Background Optimization - Smush’s powerful optimization features will continue to run in the background, even when the plugin is closed.
+- Background Optimization (Pro Only) - Smush’s powerful optimization features will continue to run in the background, even when the plugin is closed.
 - Image Resizing – Set a max width and height and large images will scale down as they are being compressed.
 - Incorrect Image Size Detection – Quickly locate images that are slowing down your site.
 - Directory Smush – Optimize images even if they are not located in the media library.